-As time went by, he realized he “couldn’t fully understand outside unless I joined the colony,” metaphorically speaking.
-So he began sitting outdoors at night and studying the ferals.
+As time went by, Bloomfield realized he “couldn’t fully understand outside unless I joined the colony,” metaphorically speaking.
+So he began sitting outdoors at night and studying the feral cats.

 Over time, a bond developed.

-Bloomfield ended up raising and keeping some kittens indoors, but even those who remained outside with the colony seemed to understand he meant well.
-The feral mothers presented their kittens to him.
+Bloomfield ended up raising and keeping some of the kittens indoors, but even those cats who remained outside with the colony seemed to understand he meant well.
+Some of the cats were even playful.

-Scrabble, Sushi and Kenya were unexpected arrivals at my house, courtesy of a friend.
+Three cats — Scrabble, Sushi and Kenya — were unexpected arrivals at my house, courtesy of a friend.
 Chantal and her husband had to foreclose on their home, and they couldn’t take the animals with them.

-Because of the circumstances, I agreed to foster the cats.
-My plan was to take one in at a time so that our felines wouldn’t be overwhelmed by the 3 strangers suddenly descending upon them.
+Because of the circumstances, I agreed to foster these cats.
+My plan was to take one in at a time so that our own cats wouldn’t be overwhelmed by the 3 strangers suddenly descending upon them.